petsernik/wikifeat/README.md

 My telegram channel with featured articles (at Russian) is https://t.me/wikifeat and I use a telegram bot for it.

-Below is how to use it for your channel and what other features are available.
+Below is how to use my code for your channel and what other features are available.

 ## Usage Terms
-In addition to the MIT License, please replace the `User-Agent` value in `config.py` when first porting, copying, cloning, or forking this project.
+In addition to the MIT License Terms, please replace the `User-Agent` value in `config.py` when first porting, copying, cloning, or forking this project.
 Specify your project name and link.

 E.g. if your GitHub username is `NickName` and you forked the project:
 ```python